We began homeshooling by accident.

 Preschool with Intention

-I like to organize a monthly activity calendar.
-I plan for one activity per day (in case it rains) but only actually do about 2-3 per week.
+Starting one big project like a garden was fun but I wanted to work on other skills as well.
+I also wanted to be organized so I started making monthly activity calendars.
+I plan for one activity per day (in case we’re stuck indoors due to weather) but only actually do about 2-3 per week.
 This system works well for me.

 Consistency and repetition are the MOST important things for any child.
 You can create a detailed schedule or a simple routine that supports your family.